zenml-io/zenml/docs/book/getting-started/deploying-zenml/docker.md

      openssl rand -hex 32
      ```

-## Run the ZenML server on Docker
+## Run the ZenML server with Docker

 As previously mentioned, the ZenML server container image uses sensible defaults
 for most configuration options.
 This means that you can simply run the container
 with Docker without any additional configuration and it will work out of the
-box:
+box for most use cases:

 ```
-docker run -it -d -p 8080:80 zenmldocker/zenml-server
+docker run -it -d -p 8080:80 --name zenml zenmldocker/zenml-server
 ```

 > **Note**